-The Directors' Award for Inter-Institutional Collaboration
+Directors' Award for Inter-Institutional Collaboration

 The recipient(s) for this award will be chosen by a panel of Directors from various Canadian institutions.
 This award is presented to an individual or team who has demonstrated leadership and creativity in working collaboratively and effectively to achieve a shared goal in research management.
 Examples of collaboration could include the harmonization of standards, templates or policies, creation of a resource or tool that advanced the profession of research management through improved communication, greater efficiency, or by addressing a barrier to success at an individual, institutional or regional level.

-This award is presented to an individual who has demonstrated leadership and creativity in an innovative project in our field.
+This award is presented to an individual or a group who has demonstrated leadership and creativity in an innovative project in our field.
 The achievement can be as tangible as a research paper or other publication or may be leading discussions in a previously under-recognized area or issue in research management with the objective of impacting practice.